In this article let us learn about the “!=” operator in Python and learn how to make use of this operator the same way the pros do!

 Assume we are fruit sellers.
 When comparing 2 fruits, the only thing fruit sellers are interested in is the parameter “price per kg”.

-Let us expand the fruit class by including the eq() method as shown below.
+Let us expand the fruit class by including the ne() method as shown below.

-Now, the fruit class still has the same 2 attributes “name” and “price_kg“.
-But we have 2 methods, the constructor init() and eq() method to implement the behavior of the fruit class
+Now, the fruit class still has the same 2 attributes “name” and “price_kg” and the init() method a.k.a the constructor.
+But we have also the ne() method to implement the behavior of the “!=” operator of the fruit class

 Let us play with this fruit class now in the python interpreter!

-- Kiwi and mango has the same price and hence we get “True“!
+Peach and Kiwi have different prices and we get “True“, while Kiwi and mango have the same price and hence we get “False“!

 Let us take one more example.
 Let us take the same fruit class but this time assume we have a shipping business, where we put fruits into crates and ship them.